How to Stay Safe from Coronavirus While on Public Transport

-One of the most effective ways to stay safe from Coronavirus while on public transport is by maintaining good hand hygiene.
+One of the most effective ways to stay safe from coronavirus while on public transport is by maintaining good hand hygiene.
 Using an alcohol-based hand rub regularly while on-the-go is a great way to reduce the risk of contracting COVID-19.
 It is also advised to touch as few surfaces as possible and to avoid touching your face with your hands.
-If you are coughing or sneezing, cover your mouth and nose with a tissue.
+If you are coughing or sneezing, be sure to cover your mouth and nose with a tissue.
 Throw the used tissue away into a closed bin and sanitise your hands.
-If you don’t have a tissue, cough or sneeze into your flexed (bent) elbow.
+If you don’t have a tissue, cough or sneeze into your flexed (bent) elbow and sanitise your hands.

-With the increased use of public transport as the weeks go on, it may be difficult to maintain the recommended social distance of 2 metres from others while on a bus, train or tram.
+At times it may be difficult to maintain the recommended social distance of 2 metres from others while on public transport.
 If you cannot keep this distance, it is encouraged to maintain a 1 metre distance where possible, in particular at entrances, exits, at bus stops, platforms or outside of stations.
-When on public transport, it is also recommended to travel side by side or behind other people rather than facing them to reduce the risk of spreading coronavirus.
+When on public transport, it is also recommended to travel side by side or behind other people rather than facing them to reduce the risk of spreading COVID-19.

 Prepare for your Trip

 Preparation is key to staying safe from coronavirus on public transport.
-By planning trips correctly, passengers can significantly reduce the risk of contracting COVID-19, this includes ensuring you have everything required to travel, such as a face covering and alcohol-based hand gel, and avoiding peak travel times where possible.
-Google Maps have recently implemented a feature which estimates busyness on public transport allowing users to see how crowded a certain bus or train line tends to be at particular times.
+By planning trips correctly, passengers can significantly reduce the risk of contracting COVID-19, this includes ensuring you have everything required to travel; face covering; alcohol-based hand gel; and avoiding peak travel times where possible.
+You can also use Google Maps to estimates busyness on public transport.
+This feature allows users to see how crowded a certain bus or train line tends to be at particular times.
 This is a great way for public transport users to avoid crowds or find an alternative, safer route or different travel time.

-More details on Google Maps’ new safety features can be found here.
+More details on Google Maps’ safety features can be found here.